emoriarty/jekyll-notion/README.md

     - id: 5cfed4de3bdc4f43ae8ba653a7a2219b
 ```

-By default, the notion pages contained in the database will be loaded into the `posts` collection.
+By default, the notion pages in the database will be loaded into the `posts` collection.

 We can also define __multiple databases__ as follows.